Create a culture that means business™

-The upcoming AWI 2023 Engagement and Retention Report finds that recognition frequency is a key driver of belonging at work.
+The new AWI 2023 Engagement and Retention Report finds that recognition frequency is a key driver of belonging at work.
 With an average of 25% of employees saying they feel a strong sense of belonging at work, this more than doubles when employees are recognized weekly.
 Even an increase from quarterly to monthly recognition increases belonging by 72%.

 In addition, this new research shows that Achievers users are more than twice as likely as average and almost three times more likely than users of other recognition programs to report a strong sense of belonging.

 What do all these predictions have in common?
 They are being driven by employee needs and priorities.

 Employees are no longer willing to compromise on the work features that matter most to them, from flexibility and feedback to effective managers and true personal development.
 Company leaders that want to drive results and create a culture of belonging for every employee must focus on the levers that have the most impact on holistic employee experience throughout the lifecycle.

 That is why the Achievers Employee Experience Platform has the tools to track and act on the drivers of employee engagement with Achievers Listen a solution dedicated to capturing the voice of your employees.
 It also includes a platform dedicated to improving the number one driver of engagement – employee recognition – with Achievers Recognize.